 Figure 3 A positive (converging) lens (above) and a negative (diverging) lens (below).(4)

 We tend to think of lenses as clear, curving objects made of glass or plastic.
-In these objects, the light is bent at the surface of the lens by the difference in refraction between the air and the material making up the lens, such as glass or plastic.
+In these objects, the light is bent at the surface of the lens by the difference in refraction between the air and the surface of the material making up the lens, such as glass or plastic.
 In glass or plastic, this takes place instantly at the curve of the material, but other things or forces can alter the trajectory of incoming light/energy.
 The aforementioned microwave, electron, and acoustic lenses use different methods to focus the energies they deal with.

 One example is the electrostatic lens, which is a device that can focus charged particles, such as electrons.
 Electron lenses once found use, for example, in the cathode ray tube electron gun that was the principal mechanism in the functioning of old tube TV screens.
-And most of us probably have heard of gravitational lensing, in which astronomers use the bending of light rays by the massive magnetic fields around massive stars and galaxies to view magnified images of stars or galaxies that lie great distances beyond.
+And most of us probably have heard of gravitational lensing, in which astronomers use the bending of light rays by the powerful magnetic fields around massive stars and galaxies to view magnified images of stars or galaxies that lie great distances beyond.

 When you get down to it—and related to Tai Chi in a more direct sense—a rocket motor is really a lens that focuses the tremendous energy of the burning rocket fuel into a relatively narrow but highly intense beam of energy powerful enough to thrust the mass of the spacecraft out of the well of Earth’s gravity.
 The rocket’s “focal point” is its ignition point within a constricted space with a narrow outlet.
 Similar is the way a hose nozzle focuses the energy of a stream of water.
 Also there are explosive lenses, which are explosive charges shaped to produce a focused blast.
 Think of a sharply focused expulsion of Peng energy, as in Press.
 And speaking of blasts, how about those stereo speakers blasting music?
 Aren’t they, in effect, lenses that transform and magnify electrical pulses into conically expanding sound waves?

 It’s clear that lensing is a basic tool that can be used to act on and manipulate moving energy—be it light, microwaves, burning rocket fuel, water, sound, or a great many other forms of energy.
 Even chi.
-In a very real sense, Tai Chi movements operate on physical and energetic levels as lenses that can focus or disperse one’s own energy.
-At various places along the chi meridians are certain acupuncture points that, because of their locations, can be internally manipulated to restrict or open the flow of chi to create specialized expressions of jin energy.
+In a very real sense, Tai Chi movements operate on physical and energetic levels as lenses that can focus or disperse one’s internal energy.
+At various places along the chi meridians are certain acupuncture points that, because of their locations, can be internally manipulated to restrict or open the flow of chi to create specialized expressions of jing energy.

-A few of the more important of these points are the mingmen point in the center of the lumbar area which controls the chi flow to the legs through the sacral plexus, the dazhui point at the base of the neck which controls the chi flow to the arms through the brachial plexus, and the daling point in the inside of the wrist which controls chi flow into the hand and affects the flow in the entire arm.
+Three of the more important of these points are the mingmen point in the center of the lumbar area which controls the chi flow to the legs through the sacral plexus, the dazhui point at the base of the neck which controls the chi flow to the arms through the brachial plexus, and the daling point in the inside of the wrist which controls chi flow into the hand and affects the flow in the entire arm.
 In each case, the power and expression of the chi flow is manipulated to correct effect by how the several acupuncture lenses work together to create various “focal points” and “focal ranges.”
-Both of these are generally articulated by the terminal positions of the various Tai Chi postures.
+Both of these are generally articulated by the "terminal" positions of the various Tai Chi postures.

 These are examples of chi lensing that take place within the Tai Chi Chuanist’s own body, but in practical terms, the entire Tai Chi exponent becomes a lens.
 He or she accomplishes this by drawing energy—either the exponent’s own energy or the opponent’s—through the infinitely thin interface between the opponent and the exponent and altering it in ways that aren’t always straightforward, dimensionally speaking.
 Those ways can twist and turn more than one way simultaneously, can expand and contract along curving lines that recoil on themselves, and can use various other deviously sinuous means to subtly defeat an opponent.

-When you stand inside a Camera Obscura, an image of the scene on the other side of the wall will be projected through the pin-prick hole onto the wall opposite the hole, but the projection will be upside down and backwards.
+When you stand inside a Camera Obscura, an image of the scene on the other side of the wall will be projected through the pinprick hole onto the wall opposite the hole, but the projection will be upside down and backwards.
 (Figure 4) Mo Tzu correctly posited that the image is inverted because light travels in straight lines, and his followers developed this into a theory of optics.
 (1)

-Now, let’s look at the other side of the lens: the side that is the original reality that is projected through the lens.
+Now, let’s look at the other side of the lens: the side that is the original reality projected through the lens.
 Interestingly, because the lens only takes in a circular segment of that reality, the energy of the light involved in the projection also is in a conical shape that is exactly the same size and dimensions as the projection, just in its “normal” orientation instead of inverted.
 And the reality it expands through also goes on forever.